-The most common causes of meningitis are due.to viral and bacterial infections.
-Meningitis is contagious.
-It can be transmitted by coughing, sneezing or close contact.
-Other causes include:
+The most common causes of meningitis are viral and bacterial infections.
+Other causes may include:

 - stiff neck